 4. Threats to Volvo

 Threats are external factors that a company should be aware of to hold its status in the market.
-Following are threats to Volvo –
+Following are threat factors from the SWOT Analysis of Volvo –

 - Price wars – Internal competition with competitors causes price wars.
-Volvo faces tough competition in all of its segments which forces them to do product competition i.e fighting for giving a better quality of product or service, this at times leads to price competition.
+Volvo faces tough competition in all of its segments which forces them to do product competition i.e. fighting for a better quality of product or service, which at times leads to price competition.
 Hence Volvo always has to innovate themselves and keep their prices lower than competitors.

 - Strict environmental-related laws – The automation industry faces huge criticism from environment preservation NGOs and other people.
 People criticize them for increasing pollution due to the use of cars and methods used for producing such cars.
 Different countries have different laws.
 What is legal in one country might not be legal in another country.

 - Increasing prices of fuel – The prices of fossil fuels like petrol, diesel, etc have increased very high.
-This doesn’t allow the majority of the people to use their vehicles in the way they used to before and hence they avoid using their bikes, cars, this leads to decrease in sales of vehicles.
+This doesn’t allow the majority of people to use their vehicles in the way they used to before and hence they avoid using their bikes, and cars, which leads to a decrease in sales of vehicles.
 Hence increase in the prices of fuels is a threat to Volvo.

-- Currency fluctuations – Volvo operates globally in so many countries and hence it receives many kinds of currencies.
-All currencies are not stable and some are unacceptable due to fluctuations happening in their value.
-Volvo accepts Swedish Konner and US dollars create fluctuations in their total value.
+- Currency fluctuations – Volvo operates globally in many countries and hence it receives many kinds of currencies.
+All currencies are not stable and some are unacceptable due to fluctuations in their value.
+Volvo accepts Swedish Konner and US dollars creating fluctuations in their total value.